Michael-Augustine/EAuthenticationSystem/README.md

 ##
 ## Basic Functionality
 * Getting Input from User Either Email Or Phone Number
-* Getting I/P Thire Name
+* Getting I/P Their Name
 * Sending OTP To the User's Device
 * Comparing The OTP
 * Let The User In